kmehltretter82/frama-c-linux/README.md

 `-kernel-checks`.
 See
 [the plug-in README](plugins/kernel_checks/README.md) for the reproducible workflow, guarantees, and limitations.

+The same plug-in now also checks direct accesses to retained GCC `counted_by` flexible-array and counted-pointer fields.
+It reports only all-invalid Eva states and leaves mixed or unavailable states inconclusive.
+Its first full ARM64 KVM application is the bounded generic IRQ-routing control above; it found no defect in the tested real-source path.

 ARM64 KVM validation also includes a user-copy size model and reduced plus full-translation-unit replays of Linux fix `a25bc8486f9c0`.
 A userspace-selected